Te Papa’s Whales exhibition is about to open at one of the world’s most prestigious venues, the American Museum of Natural History, in New York.

 For further information including high resolution photos, contact:

-Download a printable version (PDF, 97kB)
+Download a printable version (media no longer available)